 Tips on Making Korean Beef Lettuce Wraps

 These no-marinade beef lettuce wraps or ssam are highly customizable.
 You can swap and substitute other ingredients, and they pair well with a lot of side dishes.
-Now, to ensure you won’t miss the authentic Korean flavors, here are some valuable tips to take note of:
+Meanwhile, to ensure you won’t miss the authentic Korean flavors in this dish, here are some valuable tips to take note of in making this recipe:

 - Most importantly, make sure to use gochujang (fermented red chili paste).
 Because first, the thick sweet and spicy chili paste packs a ton of essential Korean flavors in your dish.
 Secondly, its pigmented red color makes the dish more appetizing.